jumaluwati/Compliance_Checker/README.md

     docker-compose up --build -d
     ```

     This command will build the Docker image and start the application, including the MySQL database and phpMyAdmin, in detached mode (running in the background).
+The necessary Python packages are automatically installed within the Docker container as defined in the `Dockerfile` and `requirements.txt`.

 4.  **Access the application:**

     *   The Streamlit application will be available at `http://localhost:8501`.
     *   phpMyAdmin will be available at `http://localhost:8080`.
 Use the `compliance_user` and `MYSQL_PASSWORD` from your `.env` file to log in.

 ## Usage

 1.  **Connect to DNAC (Optional):**